Upgrade Your Oral Health - Transform Your Overall Health

 Calcium-Rich Foods for Oral Health

 Incorporating a variety of calcium-rich foods into your diet is an effective way to boost your oral health.
 Dairy products like milk, cheese, and yogurt are well-known sources of calcium.
-Leafy green vegetables, such as broccoli and kale, and fortified foods like certain cereals and plant-based milks, also offer ample amounts of this essential mineral.
-Regularly including these foods in meals can help meet daily calcium needs, supporting teeth and bone health.
+Leafy green vegetables, such as broccoli and kale, and fortified foods, such as certain cereals and plant-based milks, also provide ample amounts of this essential mineral.
+Regularly including these foods in meals can help meet daily calcium needs and support teeth and bone health.

 How Vitamin D Supports Oral Health